colin0brass/geo_gedcom/statistics/README.md

 - Distribution of people by steps away from focus person
 - Distribution by generation offset (positive for ancestors, negative for descendants)
 - Farthest ancestor/descendant (by steps and generation)
+- Total generations (calculated as generation span + 1, from earliest ancestor to latest descendant)
 - Lists of specific relationship types (parents, siblings, cousins, etc.)
 - Average steps to all relatives
 - Most distant relative by steps